Kliegl Brothers Universal Electric Stage Lighting Company: Products

 Initially they continued the Myerhofer business as "contractors and manufacturers", as noted in their Catalog G of 1913.
-In 1903 they furnished and installed the complete stage lighting system for the Metropolitan Opera Company's new home on West 37th Street (John was at the time an electrician for the Met). as cited in Rubin In 1933 they would be again called to provide a complete new stage lighting system, although not as installers.
+In 1903 they furnished and installed the complete stage lighting system for the Metropolitan Opera Company's new home on West 37th Street (John was at the time an electrician for the Met).
+In 1933 they would be again called to provide a complete new stage lighting system, although not as installers.
 Catalog G also displayed the carbon arc floodlight, developed by the firm in 1911, as the iconic Klieglight.
 A diverse assortment of lighting and electrical products were also cataloged, such as exit signs, backup batteries, dimmer boards, connectors, effect projectors, chandeliers, marquee lights (and complete marquees), charging outlets for electric cars, switchboards, etc. Featured was a "Skyrocket" sign for Tilyou's Steeplechase Park in Coney Island.

 The development of electrical standards was spurred, in part, by the Iroquois Theatre fire of 1903.
 Kliegl Brothers' Catalog E states that "plugs and receptacles are in accordance with Underwriter's requirements and pass city inspections".
 The Kliegls maintained a direct interest in the development of standards for theatre electrical systems.
 From 1950 to his death, Herbert Kliegl was a member of the National Fire Protection Association (NFPA) code making panel No. 115.